Zapier Apps at Work: The Fastest Growing Apps in 2019

 Work changes.
 The skills that got you here may not get you to the next level of your career, and the next role you take may have not even existed a decade ago.
 That's why using new apps—especially those designed specifically for your industry—is so important.
 It's your best way to be more productive, level up your skills, and work at a higher level than before.

 Zapier's unique position as the connector between over 1,500 of the most popular business apps lets us see the early software trends from some of today's most productive workers.
 These are the people adopting focused apps that help them achieve more in less time.
-To create this report, we analyzed the usage of over four million users across 1,500+ apps, to determine which apps are growing the fastest and the trends they show.
+To create this report, we analyzed the usage of over four million users across thousands of apps, to determine which apps are growing the fastest and the trends they show.

 There's an App For Every Task